pythonanywhere/help_pages/articles/InstallingNewModules.md

 don't need to replace it with your username, or to add your username to the command line!

-Do let us know if there are any packages you think should be part of our standard "batteries included".
+Do let us know if there are any packages you think should be part of our standard "batteries included" -- just use the "Send feedback" link above, or send us a message at [support@pythonanywhere.com](mailto:support@pythonanywhere.com).

 ##2\.
 Using a virtualenv